 Bad Registry Keys

-The Windows operating system uses registry keys to store user preferences, configuration settings, and details about the PC’s hardware and software.
+The Windows operating system uses registry keys to store user preferences, configuration settings, and PC hardware and software details.

 These keys are data that resemble file folders and contain a hierarchy of subkeys, with every key in the database having an assigned registry value.